Constitute governing council, NHIS tasks Lagos health scheme

 “This Board should include individuals with experience in operation of health insurance and not just politicians.”

-He further identified the need for the appointment of an external auditor that would do the check and balance of the operation of the Scheme.
+He furthered identified the need for the appointment of an external auditor that would do the check and balance of the operation of the Scheme.

 Speaking, the Lagos State Commissioner for Health, Prof. Akin Abayomi, assured that more governing board would be constituted before the end of the year.